t41372/Open-LLM-VTuber/README.md

 - Install MeloTTS according to their [documentation](https://github.com/myshell-ai/MeloTTS/blob/main/docs/install.md) (don't install via docker) (A nice place to clone the repo is the submodule folder, but you can put it wherever you want).
 If you encounter a problem related to `mecab-python`, try this [fork](https://github.com/polm/MeloTTS) (hasn't been merging into the main as of July 16, 2024).
 - It's not the best, but it's definitely better than pyttsx3TTS, and it's pretty fast on my mac.
 I would choose this for now if I can't access the internet (and I would use edgeTTS if I have the internet).

+`PiperTTS` (have bugs right now.
+I'm fixing it)

+- It automatically install everything for you, so just turn it on in `conf.yaml`.
+- Download voice model (a `.onnx` file and a `.oonx.json` file) from [here](https://github.com/rhasspy/piper/blob/master/VOICES.md) and put them in `models/piper_voice/` directory.
+Change the voice model path config in `conf.yaml` to the path of the onnx file.
+If nothing is provided, `en_US-amy-medium` will be automatically downloaded for you.

+**Runs fast with internet connection**

+`edgeTTS` (online, no API key required, the current default).

+- This is the default TTS option.
+Do nothing to enable it.
+- Change the voice (speaker) in `conf.yaml`.
+- It sounds pretty good.
+Runs pretty fast.
+Needs internet.
+Costs nothing.

+`AzureTTS` (online, API key required)

+- See below

+**Runs slow unless you have a beefy Nvidia GPU:**

 `barkTTS` (local, slow)

 - Install the pip package with this command `pip install git+https://github.com/suno-ai/bark.git` and turn it on in `conf.yaml`.
 - The required models will be downloaded on the first launch.

 `cosyvoiceTTS` (local, slow)
 - Configure [CosyVoice](https://github.com/FunAudioLLM/CosyVoice) and launch the WebUI demo according to their documentation.
 - Edit `conf.yaml` to match your desired configurations.
 Check their WebUI and the API documentation on the WebUI to see the meaning of the configurations under the setting `cosyvoiceTTS` in the `conf.yaml`.

-`edgeTTS` (online, no API key required)
-- Install the pip package with this command `pip install edge-tts` and turn it on in `conf.yaml`.
-- It sounds pretty good.
-Runs pretty fast.
-- Remember to connect to the internet when using edge tts.

-`AzureTTS` (online, API key required)
-- See below

 ### Azure API for Speech Recognition and Speech to Text, API key needed